 8. Does the policy provide lifetime coverage?

 In the event of a chronic problem such as diabetes or cancer, it’s important to know your plan will continue to cover the problem after your policy renews.
 Otherwise, illnesses may be considered “pre-existing” when it’s time to renew your policy.
-Pets Best Insurance provides continuous care coverage at no additional cost on all of its policies.
+Pets Best provides continuous care coverage at no additional cost on all of its policies.